ARION

 There were tears in her eyes as he looked her over, unable to look away, but after a moment she bent to retrieve her blanket.
 She pulled it back up, wrapping it around her shoulders and then clutched it around her middle.
 In all this, she had not said a word, but her expression spoke volumes; she would rather be dead.

 Dr. Kazama picked through his meal with a pair of decorative chopsticks he had brought with him.
 Arion had made for him a bowl of katsudon when the physician had said “Surprise me!”
-A deep bowl was filled halfway with white rice, with strips of panko-breaded chicken, onions and a fried egg on top.
+A deep bowl was filled halfway with white rice, with strips of panko-breaded chicken, clear onions and a fried egg on top.
 A slice of daikon radish topped it all and then it was covered with a lid to trap in the steam and juices to permeate it all.
 The river otter had not had this particular meal in ages and had dived right in with gusto.

 Dr. Fernando sat across from him at the galley table, and as an omnivore, Arion had prepared for him the same dish.
 It was his first time eating this meal and he discovered that it was rather tasty, although he used a fork instead; he had used chopsticks before, but somehow was unable to manipulate them with his new fingers.